Shivam0712/MTA_Maintenance_Impact/README.md

 ## Conclusion and Future Work:

+Further, this we also need to take into account the taxi ridership data and relate it with the maintenance activities of MTA Subway.

+## Conclusion:
+From this study we are able to conclude with statistical significance that the scheduled maintenance activities in MTA subway system negatively impacts the ridership.
+We also uncovered that the maintenance activities affect ridership by impacting the underlying network connections of stations.
+Stations at the corner of sections where maintenance is conducted show normal or increased ridership on maintenance days.
+We were able to establish a method through which this loss in ridership can be quantified and found that the loss of ridership was about 1.45 Million riders in the given time frame.
+Maintenance activities related to signals on F line and related to tracks on N and R lines are sternly leading to loss in riderships.

+## Limitations & Future Works:
-Currently this analysis was restricted in different sense:
+Currently this analysis has many limitations:
 1. Analysis was only done on 3 Lines; NYC MTA Subway has total 23 operational lines.
 2. Only scheduled maintenance for weekends were considered.
 Weekday maintenance and delay in service are still to be analyzed.
-3. Loss of riders are only analyzed at point of entry.

-Further, this we also need to take into account the taxi ridership data and relate it with the maintenance activities of MTA Subway.
+3. We have analyzed only the impact on ridership which originates at affected stations.(only Checkin's)
+4. For maintenance data, we have used the self processed publicly available text data.
+Use of GTFS-Realtime data here will enable us to further improve our analysis.
+5. For the network connections, currently we were able to create only the binary features i.e., presence or absence of an edge.
+With more sophisticated data such as of GTFS-Realtime, we will be able to add weights to these edges too.
+6. Lastly, we do not take into account the shifting of ridership to other lines as we focus our analysis on F,N,R lines.

+Future works would be first to quantify the surge in taxi ridership during subway maintenance.
+Second, to scale this analysis for all subway stations.
+Third, to incorporate GTFS-realtime data and enrich the network features and ultimately use this new data source to extend the study and include subway delay too.